From the series: Project-Based Learning Using Controls Web-Based Tutorials

 Richard Hill, University of Detroit Mercy

-In this webinar professor Richard Hill explains how you can use redesigned Controls Tutorials for MATLAB and Simulink to invert the classroom and create a more active learning environment.
-The popular web-based tutorials now feature a modern design, enhanced content, and the latest control and analysis capabilities available in MATLAB and Simulink.
-Learn about the various ways in which the Controls Tutorials have been used in control system courses to enhance how students learn essential control design techniques.
+Professor Richard Hill explains how you can use the redesigned Control Tutorials for MATLAB and Simulink to invert the classroom and create a more active learning environment.
+The popular web-based tutorials now feature a modern design, enhanced content, and the latest control and analysis capabilities available in MATLAB® and Simulink®.
+Learn about the various ways in which the Control Tutorials have been used in control system courses to enhance how students learn essential control design techniques.

-The webinar also shows how you can engage students in Project-Based learning using new capabilities in Simulink for easily interfacing with low-cost target hardware such as Arduino and LEGO® MINDSTORS® NXT.
+The webinar also shows how you can engage students in project-based learning using new capabilities in Simulink for easily interfacing with low-cost target hardware such as Arduino® and LEGO® MINDSTORMS® NXT.

 About the Presenter: Dr. Richard Hill is an assistant professor in the Department of Mechanical Engineering at University of Detroit Mercy.
-Since joining the faculty he has spent two visiting stints at Ford Motor Company first working on diagnostics for hybrid electric vehicles and then to develop a course on the modeling and control of advanced electric vehicles.
+Since joining the faculty he has spent two visiting stints at Ford Motor Company, first working on diagnostics for hybrid electric vehicles and then developing a course on the modeling and control of advanced electric vehicles.
 His research interests lie in the areas of vehicle control, control and diagnosis of discrete-event systems, modular and hierarchical control, and engineering education.
-He received the Ph.D. degree in Mechanical Engineering from the University of Michigan, Ann Arbor.
+He received a Ph.D. degree in Mechanical Engineering from the University of Michigan, Ann Arbor.

 Recorded: 8 May 2013